 John Howard, MA is a relationship therapist and educator with over 15 years of experience helping people have awesome relationships.
+He is dedicated to helping spread love in the world by helping people have stronger, healthier relationships.
 He helps singles find and develop great relationships and helps couples stay on track and enjoy their life together for the long-term.

 John believes in relationship as a personal growth process.
 In addition to having an academic and scientific interest in relationship, he thinks of relationship as a spiritual journey that feeds the soul and asks us to learn and grow as individuals.
 To accomplish that growth through relationship, we must remain open, curious and reflective with one another.
 John draws from his years studying Eastern, Western and Native spiritual traditions to understand relationship as a process of healing and renewal: an opportunity to find greater love and peace in our hearts by discovering the unity in diversity.

 John is a popular public speaker on topics ranging from the new science of relationship to spiritual growth.
 In 2013 he was featured on a panel of 15 national experts at the Extraordinary Family Life Conference.
 In 2014 he was chosen as one of twelve couple therapists worldwide to form the founding faculty of the PACT Institute, an educational organization dedicated to training psychotherapists in the latest neuroscience and attachment-based methods.
 John likes to blog on popular relationship topics for Lifehack.org and contributes to the Huffington Post.
-John is a Cuban-American who grew up in New York City.
-He likes to play guitar, speaks 3 languages, and believes in the lost art of appreciating opposing perspectives.
+John likes to play guitar, speaks 3 languages, and believes in the lost art of appreciating opposing perspectives.